 Scholarship Committee: The Scholarship Committee shall develop, organize, and implement the annual scholarship competition and issue scholarships sponsored by NAFEPA.

-Membership Committee: The Membership Committee shall develop and recommend a plan of action to the Board of Directors for increasing regular and state memberships in the Association.
+Membership Committee: The Membership Committee shall develop and recommend a plan of action to the Board of Directors for increasing memberships in the Association.

 Section 11: Transfer of Committee Materials

 It shall be the responsibility of each standing committee chair to submit to the Archives Committee Chair by September 1st an annual summary of their committee work along with copies of documents produced.
 A copy of this report will also be provided to each incoming committee chair prior to the September/October meeting.